pellehenriksson/kebabify-api/README.md

 # kebabify-api
 simple-api-for-kebabifying-strings

+## architecture

-- use an azure function as the api
+- uses an azure function as the api
-- write created string to storage account
+- write created 'kebabs' to a storage account
-- use managed identity bewteen services
+- use managed identity between services
 - build and deploy with github
-- make unit tests
 - use open api / swagger

+## usage